Ann Arbor Elections Media Hub

 The Ann Arbor City Clerk/office staff respond to media inquiries, public records requests, data inquiries and general questions from members of the media and the general public.
 For media interview requests submitted between the Friday prior to Election Day and the Thursday following Election Day, please message City Clerk Jacqueline Beaudry at [email protected] and copy Communications Director Lisa Wondrash at [email protected].
 To assist with a prompt and complete response, please be specific with the nature of your inquiry and include the questions for which you are seeking answers.

-Guidance for Media Representatives
+Guidance for media representatives

 Key points: